-Mold that is said to have existed on the earth for about 1 billion years.
+Mold is said to have existed on Earth for about 1 billion years.

-He is also the discoverer of a new type of fungus that is spreading worldwide.
+He is also the discoverer of a new species of fungus that is spreading worldwide.

-Producing a photo book of mold taken with a digital microscope, etc.
+He has also produced a photo book of mold taken with a digital microscope.

 An important human partner